History of Negeri Sembilan FC: Football clubs

-SAINS FC is a professional football club that plays in the M3 League, the second tier of the Malaysian League.
-Based in Seremban, Negeri Sembilan, SAINS FC is a football club for the Syarikat Air Negeri Sembilan (SAINS)(Literally meaning Negeri Sembilan Water Company).
+Based in Seremban, Negeri Sembilan, SAINS is a football club for the Syarikat Air Negeri Sembilan (SAINS)(Literally meaning Negeri Sembilan Water Company).
 They have been collaborating with Negeri Sembilan since its establishment in 2016.
-The collaboration has raised the SAINS FC brand and the development of footballers born in Negeri Sembilan.
-They also signed and loaned some NSFC players several times.
 In 2024, the club announced that they are withdrawing from the Malaysia M3 League for the 2024–25 season.

+Negeri Sembilan maintains an affiliation with Japanese club Gainare Tottori centred on football development, technical cooperation and player exchange.
+The partnership includes the sharing of coaching expertise, youth development initiatives and exchange programmes involving players and coaching staff, providing opportunities for technical attachments and training in Japan.
+The relationship has also facilitated player movement between the two clubs.
+The affiliation forms part of Negeri Sembilan's broader strategy to strengthen its football development structure through international collaboration.